longqh3/RNA-SSNV/README.rst

       - sample_type
     * - Name of bam file
       - Name of specific folder which contains bam file
-      - ID of aliquot sequenced
+      - ID of aliquot sequenced (must be unique to the specific bam file)
       - ID of corresponding patient's case
       - Type of aliquot's origin.
 Be ware, tumor sample should be "Primary Tumor", paired-normal sample should be "Solid Tissue Normal" or "Blood Derived Normal".
-"Best Normal" sample **must** be included to support multi-sample calling.
+And the "Best Normal" sample **must** be chose and included to support multi-sample calling.

 - *configs/project_config.yaml*: general framework-related configurations, modify it accordingly.